 Advance Placement (AP), International Baccalaureate (IB), CLEP, and Dual Credit courses are accepted if listed on an accredited U.S. college or university transcript.

 Courses are accepted from any regionally accredited U.S. college or university.
-A course-by-course evaluation is required for any foreign institution courses that are used for our prerequisites.
+A course-by-course foreign transcript evaluation is required to be sent to PharmCAS for any foreign institution courses.

 Courses completed prior to seven years previous to admission date must be approved.
 Send your approval request to email@example.com .
 Include the course name, course number, year and semester completed, school at course completed, work experience since completing the course.

-English, Humanities/Social Sciences, Economics, or Public Speaking may be taken during Summer I prior to admission with approval by emailing firstname.lastname@example.org .
+English, Humanities/Social Sciences, Economics, and/or Public Speaking may be taken during Summer I 2015 with approval by emailing firstname.lastname@example.org .

-June 2011 to January 2014 (including October and November 2013 tests) are accepted.
+June 2012 to January 2015 (including October and November 2014 tests) are accepted.
 PCAT's prior to three years from date of admission are not accepted.
-Select PharmCAS Code 104 to report PCAT scores directly to PharmCAS.
-A copy of the preliminary January 2014 PCAT is required to be sent to us within 48 hours of the test date.
+A copy of the preliminary January 2015 PCAT is required to be scanned/emailed or faxed to us within 48 hours of the test date.

 For International Students (does not include U.S. Citizens or Permanent Residents)

 For admitted students, candidates must also provide documentation that they have completed all required immunizations and CPR certification prior to matriculation.
 Also, upon acceptance, a Criminal Background Check is required.